-Maryland CASA (Court Appointed Special Advocates) Association is seeking an experienced quality assurance professional for an exciting new full-time position.
-The Quality Assurance Specialist will create and implement a statewide QA program to ensure compliance with state standards and promote high quality performance among affiliated CASA programs.
-The successful candidate will have a minimum of a bachelor’s degree in related field; advanced degree preferred.
-Candidate must be computer proficient in Microsoft Office Suite and data collection software; must be highly skilled in collecting and analyzing data and writing reports; must possess excellent written and oral communication skills, the ability to work independently and meet deadlines.
-Minimum of 1-3 years of experience developing and/or implementing quality assurance programs, preferably in a nonprofit setting.
-Child welfare experience strongly preferred.
-Position is based in Towson, MD office and involves statewide travel (may involve overnight stay).
-Primarily weekday hours, with periodic evenings and 2-3 Saturdays per year.
-Position is contingent upon receipt of funding and, if awarded, will begin in July 2017.
+Maryland CASA (Court Appointed Special Advocates) Association is seeking an experienced child welfare professional for an exciting new full-time position.
+The Program Specialist will develop and implement a process to monitor and ensure compliance with state and national standards and promote high quality performance among affiliated CASA programs.
+The successful candidate will have a minimum of a bachelor’s degree in Social Work or a related field; advanced degree preferred.
+Candidate must be computer proficient in Microsoft Office Suite and case management/data collection software; must be highly skilled in collecting and analyzing data and writing reports; must possess excellent written and oral communication skills, the ability to work independently and meet deadlines.
+Minimum of 1-3 years of child welfare experience; experience developing and/or implementing program monitoring/quality assurance program preferred.
+Position is based in Towson, MD office and involves some statewide travel (may include overnight stay).
+Salary for this position is in the low to mid $50k’s.

 CASA of Southern Maryland: Senior Peer Coordinator

 The Center for Children, Southern Maryland’s largest mental health provider is seeking an experienced Senior Peer Coordinator for its Court Appointed Special Advocates (CASA) Program.
 Under the supervision of the program manager, the senior peer coordinator shall be responsible for the oversight, guidance, and support of the work conducted by the volunteer force of peer coordinators and Court Appointed Special Advocates (CASA) in the tri-county area of St. Mary’s, Calvert and Charles.